thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 ## Installation

 Wayk Agent should be installed using the .msi installer on Windows, or the .pkg installer on macOS.
-You cannot use the standalone executable on Windows or the .dmg package on macOS for unattended access, as they are only meant for temporary access.
+You cannot use the standalone executable for unattended access.
 As such, Wayk is not an agentless product because you need to install Wayk Agent.

 If you already have a tool that can push the installer on your machines and install it this way, you can download the packages from our CDN and do the installation this way.